IdeaBlade/Breeze/Samples/CCJS-Ruby/rails/readme.md

 This "rails" directory holds the Ruby on Rails code and database data for the CCJS-Ruby sample.

-Assuming you have Ruby and MySql installed in your environment, there are four principle steps to running the application.
+Assuming you have Ruby and MySql and some kind of web server installed in your environment, there are four principle steps to running the application.

 ##1.
 Ruby-CCJS Setup